Are you ready to pay off your debt but have no clue where to start?

 Do your best to prepare for the worst case scenarios.
 By doing so, you will have eliminated many of the threats to your debt pay off journey.

-The next step, which we’ll cover next Monday, is taking a look at money sinkholes and how they can put you in the same horrible debt that these life changing debt events can.
+The next step is taking a look at money sinkholes and how they can put you in the same horrible debt that these life changing debt events can.
 You can read about it here.

 Once you understand all of the ways how you’ve gotten yourself into debt you can protect yourself against it happening again.
 You’ll be well along your way to paying off your consumer debt once and for all!